🧰 The Typescript/Javascript SQL Toolkit

 --tagTag (version) of the crate to install (default )

---toWhere to install the binary (default to . or pwd current diretory)
+--toWhere to install the binary (default to . or pwd current directory)

 Configuration